Justin-Tan/Justin-Tan.github.io/_posts/2020-07-21-Latent-variable-models-in-JAX.md

 excerpt_separator: <!--more-->
 ---

-In this post we'll examine applications of LVMs to density estimation/approximate sampling.
-We'll implement the recently proposed SUMO (Stochastically Unbiased Marginalization Objective) in Jax, highlighting how Jax differs from standard Autodiff frameworks in some major aspects.<!--more-->  We end with the obligatory illustrative toy problem.
-If you are only interested in the practical part, skip to Section 2 or check out the [associated repository on Github](https://github.com/justin-tan/density_estimation_jax).
-This post did turn out longer than expected, so fair warning!
-There's a nice picture of my neighbour's cat at the end for some extra motivation.
+In this post we'll examine applications of latent variable models to density estimation/approximate sampling.
+We'll implement the recently proposed SUMO (Stochastically Unbiased Marginalization Objective) in Jax, highlighting how Jax differs from standard Autodiff frameworks in some major aspects.<!--more-->  Section 1 concerns the derivation of the SUMO objective.
+Section 2 walks through the Jax implementation, while section 3 contains the obligatory toy problem.
+This post did turn out longer than expected, so you may want to take a breather between sections.
+If you are only interested in the practical part, skip to Section 2 or check out the [associated repository on Github](https://github.com/justin-tan/jax_sumo).

 * Contents
 {:toc}